citahub/cita/scripts/admintool/README.md

     default value is '127.0.0.1:4000,127.0.0.1:4001,127.0.0.1:4002,127.0.0.1:4003'

 -n consensus_name  name of consensus algorithm
-    default value is 'tendermint', other is 'raft' and 'poa'
+    default value is 'cita-bft', other is 'raft' and 'poa'

 -m crypto_method    name of crypto algorithm
     default value is 'SECP'